 The U.S. Department of State’s Bureau of International Narcotics and Law Enforcement Affairs (INL) works to keep Americans safe at home by countering international crime, illegal drugs, and instability abroad.
 INL helps countries deliver justice and fairness by strengthening their police, courts, and corrections systems.
 These efforts reduce the amount of crime and illegal drugs reaching U.S. shores.

-- Following various INL-supported interventions to help Thailand improve its anti-money laundering (AML) regime, new AML legislation and regulations in 2012 resulted in Thailand complying with important international standards to safeguard its financial systems against the financing of terrorism and the laundering of illicit gains.
+- Following various INL-supported interventions to help Thailand improve its anti-money laundering (AML) regime, new AML legislation and regulations resulted in Thailand complying with important international standards to safeguard its financial systems against the financing of terrorism and the laundering of illicit gains.